Center for Problem-Oriented Policing

-The Center for Problem-Oriented Policing is an American nonprofit organization dedicated to studying and advancing problem-oriented policing.
+The Center for Problem-Oriented Policing (CPOP) is an American research center and nonprofit organization dedicated to studying and advancing problem-oriented policing.

-It was established in 1999 at the University of Albany, with funding from the Department of Justice's Office of Community Oriented Policing Services.
-It consists of police practitioners, universities, and scholars studying policing.
+It was established in 1999 at the University at Albany, with funding from the Department of Justice's Office of Community Oriented Policing Services.
+The center currently operates out of the School of Criminology and Criminal Justice at Arizona State University.

+The organization consists of police practitioners, universities, and scholars studying modern policing methods.
+It acts as a major clearinghouse for law enforcement strategies, producing "Problem-Specific Guides" utilized by institutions such as the RAND Corporation and the National Institute of Justice.
+The center also administers the annual Herman Goldstein Award for Excellence in Problem-Oriented Policing.